bloomberg/chromium.bb/src/android_webview/docs/quick-start.md

 Check the "Current WebView package" in the dumpsys output.
 You're probably hitting one of the cases above.

+### INSTALL\_FAILED\_UPDATE\_INCOMPATIBLE: Package ... signatures do not match previously installed version

+This is probably because you've already installed Chrome Debug (ex. with the Google-only `monochrome_apk` target, or through a Google-only official build).
+This guide borrows that app's package name, but the locally compiled APK may not have the same signing key, causing the `adb install` error.
+You should remove the conflicting package with `out/Default/bin/system_webview_apk uninstall`, and then try installing WebView again.

 ### I couldn't install the APK/... is NOT installed.